Elk Knob State Park: Ecology

-Elk Knob State Park's location atop an amphibolite peak has made it a vitally important and ecologically unique area.
+Elk Knob State Park's location atop an amphibolite peak has made it an ecologically unique area.
 Amphibolite is a dark metamorphic rock which is rich in nutrients and supports the growth of rare plants.
 Elk Knob and Rittle Knob, which are now part of Elk Knob State Park, are ecologically rich sites that host diverse and rare plant species such as Gray's lily, rattlesnake root, flame azalea, purple fringed orchid and trailing wolfsbane.

 Northern hardwood forests grow at Elk Knob State Park.
 This type of forest consists of sugar maple, American beech, yellow buckeye and yellow birch trees.
 The trees that grow near the summits of Rittle and Elk Knobs have been stunted by the low temperatures, high elevation and high winds.
 Trees that are just a few feet high can be well over one hundred years old.

 The forests of Elk Knob State Park provide a habitat for a number of woodland species including a breeding colony of ravens, the American black bear, bobcat, white-tailed deer, and wild turkeys.
 Since the park is largely undeveloped, these species have lived in an environment that has been largely left undisturbed by humans.
-Any development at the park has left minimal ecologic damage.
+Any development at the park has left minimal ecological damage.

 Recreation

 Elk Knob State Park is one of the newest state parks in North Carolina.
 Recreational opportunities are limited since the facilities at the park have not yet been fully built, and they will remain somewhat limited since one of the original goals of the park is to maintain it as a natural area.

 An old road that leads to the summit of Elk Knob served as the park's initial hiking trail, but it is steep and rocky, making it a difficult hike.
 A less steep and easier to ascend hiking trail was constructed with the help of volunteers, and it was finished September 4, 2011.
 The old road is planned to be formally closed to hiking, so the process of secondary succession will be encouraged on the road bed.
 Upon reaching the summit hikers can view Mount Jefferson, Grandfather Mountain, Mount Mitchell, Snake Mountain, and various peaks in Tennessee and Virginia.

 In the fall of 2012, the park opened up a back-country camping area for backpackers.
-The facilitates consist of 3 individual sites, two group sites, and a "zone camping area", where up to three sites may be established by backpackers.
+The camping area consists of 3 individual sites, two group sites, and a "zone camping area", where up to three sites may be established by backpackers.
 No campfires are permitted, and campers must use bear canisters.
 The park has allowed limited front-country camping during the weekend of the National Wildlife Federation's Great American Backyard Campout.

-A small picnic area was provides several picnic tables and grills, along a forested, road loop.
-Also, a small office area was constructed near the park's entrance.

-Nearby state parks

-The following state parks are within 30 mi of Elk Knob State Park: